 Basic Metrics

 Pricing models are fundamental for calculating the costs of advertising.
 Some other metrics, however, come in handy when checking the effectiveness of your PPC/CPC, CPA, CPL, or CPM spending.
 That’s why below you’ll find a list of top metrics to follow and include in your marketing reporting.
-In case you’d like to learn more, just have a look at the below article.
+In case you’d like to learn more, just have a look at our article on reading affiliate marketing data.

 ROI – Return On Investment (also ROAS – Return On Advertising Spend)